christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 ##### Zookeeper

+- Is Primary-Copy Replication (TODO refer to 03a)
 - External agent
 - Provides a risk as a single point of failure
 - Ends up in Primary-Secondary Replication